Anthony T

 Comparative tax policy

-Few topics in economics get people riled up as much as taxes.
+Few topics in economics generate as much heated debate as taxation.
 Why do some countries have higher taxes than others?
 How does taxation affect business activity and consumer welfare?
 What are the arguments for progressive versus flat-rate taxation?
-More generally, what trade-offs are involved in making economic policy, and how should we weigh our sometimes competing concerns for economic growth, equality, and stability?
+More generally, what trade-offs are involved in making economic policy, and how should we weigh our often competing concerns for economic growth, equality, and stability?
 For a sample deliverable: write a policy memo on why the U.S. should or shouldn't follow other developed countries in adopting a value-added tax (VAT).

 History of globalization